facorread/examClock/README.md

 Simple clock, countdown, and message board for taking exams

+Copyright (C) 2016 Fabio Correa fabio5@umd.edu https://github.com/facorread/examClock

+examClock is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+examClock is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with examClock.
+If not, see <http://www.gnu.org/licenses/>.

 # User Guide

 Before students start coming into the classroom, turn on the computer and projector.
 In the web browser, go to http://facorread.github.io/examClock/ and type your messages, instructions, clarifications about the exam contents, specific questions, glossary, rules, etc.